sudorook/debian/README.md

 6) Install packages for programming and software development.

+7) Install extra, less used applications from [extra.list](packages/extra.list).

-7) Install game system emulators.
+8) Install game system emulators.

-8) Install Virt-Manager and tools for using KVM virtualization.
+9) Install Virt-Manager and tools for using KVM virtualization.

-9) Install packages for Linux guests to enable host-to-guest sharing and adjustable display resolution.
+10) Install packages for Linux guests to enable host-to-guest sharing and adjustable display resolution.

-10) Install applications for playing music (`mpd`, `ncmcpp`, `clementine`), computing replaygain (`bs1770gain`), and using Pandora (`pianobar`).
+11) Install applications for playing music (`mpd`, `ncmcpp`, `clementine`), computing replaygain (`bs1770gain`), and using Pandora (`pianobar`).

+12) Install IRC, email, and other messaging clients.

-11) Install TeX libraries and Font Awesome icons.
+13) Install TeX libraries and Font Awesome icons.

-12) Download and install the Tor browser.
+14) Download and install the Tor browser.
 Edits the application launcher icon to look for "browser-tor".

-13) Install `vim` and `vim-plugins` and then set the user vimrc.
+15) Install `vim` and `vim-plugins` and then set the user vimrc.

-14) Install VirtualBox and kernel modules (dkms) for running it (host).
+16) Install VirtualBox and kernel modules (dkms) for running it (host).

-15) Install kernel modules (dkms) and tools for VirtualBox guests.
+17) Install kernel modules (dkms) and tools for VirtualBox guests.

-16) Install Wine not-emulator, along with the Mono and browser and some audio libraries.
+18) Install Wine not-emulator, along with the Mono and browser and some audio libraries.

 ### 8) Themes